jruffin1/DS340H_Jennifer_Ruffin/README.md

 This is the initial data cleaning process of my data set.
 It generated the BlueBike_csv dataset that was too big to place in this repository.

 #### Model building.ipynb
 This notebook contains the model building process for my predictions.
-Models include Poisson, Negative Binomial, and Logistic Regression as well as Random Forests.

 #### Ruffin_J_Final_Capstone_Poster
 Final poster for presentation